-Britain’s oldest democratic socialist newspaper, Tribune, has been revived by an unlikely source – Bhaskar Sunkara, the publisher of Jacobin, a leading voice of the American left.
+Britain’s oldest left-wing newspaper, Tribune, has been revived by an unlikely source – Bhaskar Sunkara, the publisher of Jacobin, a leading voice of the American left.
 Now taking the form of an illustrated bi-monthly print magazine, Sunkara hopes to inject some life back into the publication, which took a short break earlier this year.

 Tribune began in 1937, to support the Popular Front against fascism in Spain.
 In its time, it has welcomed Labour party giants such as Nye Bevan, Jennie Lee (she holds a copy of the newspaper on the first page of the new magazine, above), and Barbara Castle as editors, all of whom have also made defining contributions to British socialism.
 The first issue since the magazine’s relaunch aptly reflects on Tribune’s history, and explores its enduring importance in our current climate of capitalist and right-wing chaos.